 Based in Calgary, Alberta, Avetikian is an accomplished photographer whose professional work (Yukonart) has appeared in motorcycle magazines throughout North America as well as in hunting magazines in Europe and on book covers around the world.
 He has also photographed weddings, animals and scenery.
 His most prized images even decorate the walls of some private and commercial establishments.

-Avetikian, who was born and raised in the Soviet Union, got his first camera when was 14 years old.
+Avetikian, who was born and raised in the Soviet Union (now Russia), got his first camera when was 14 years old.
 Coincidentally, that was about the same time he started riding motorcycles.
 His first bike was handmade by a neighbour on the street, using various parts from Russian motorcycles.

 Later on in life, he immigrated to Canada and after watching Harley-Davidson And The Marlboro Man and Terminator, acquired a Fat Boy Low.
 Loyal to Harley, Avetikian cruises the streets of Calgary every chance he gets and, when weather permits, hits the open road, heading west through the Rockies and into B.C.